 The Romantically Unavailable Best Friend

 THE STORY // About a year after my humiliating episode with Jared, I met a new guy (Simon) at a house party in college.
-I spotted him from across the room about halfway through the night and immediately thought of Flynn Rider from Tangled: he had the same slender build, long(ish) dark hair, relaxed demeanor, and—as I would come to find out—a refreshing directness about him that drew me in immediately.
+I spotted him from across the room about halfway through the night and immediately thought of Flynn Rider from Tangled: Cartoon or not, Simon had the same slender build, long(ish) dark hair, relaxed demeanor, and—as I would come to find out—a refreshing directness about him that drew me right away.